Questfall/docs/quest-mining/completion/rpg-attributes/mining.md

 ## Priority

-**Status:** Modelled.
-Activates when the moderation flow is connected.
+**Status:** Modelled; not connected to the current moderation queue.

-Moves moderation-required quest completions higher in the review queue.
+Intended to move moderation-required quest completions higher in the review queue.
+The values below describe the model, not the current queue order.

 **How it resolves.** Priority adds queue advantage.
 Inside every mastery band, the trait grows continuously by up to 5 minutes.
 Reaching a new mastery rank